symfony/symfony-docs/book/http_cache.rst

 wraps the default one (``AppKernel``).
 The caching Kernel *is* the reverse proxy.

-To enabling caching, modify the code of a front controller to use the caching kernel::
+To enable caching, modify the code of a front controller to use the caching kernel::

     // web/app.php